 The highest priority use of Supplemental Water is generally to offset groundwater pumping within those regions of the NMMA where depressed groundwater levels exist.
 The major purveyors plan to periodically meet and confer with the TG regarding the anticipated distribution of the Supplemental Water, given the aforementioned priority.
 Based on input from these meetings, the status of points of interconnection, and other relevant hydrologic conditions, NCSD will determine the distribution of Supplemental Water among the purveyors.
-NCSD, in consultation with the NMMA TG, intends to make its determination based upon a reasonable interpretation of how best to manage the then existing hydrologic conditions within the NMMA, the availability of Supplemental Water, and the ability to rely on existing points of interconnection and to establish a new point of interconnection with RWC.
-If the purveyors determine all points of interconnection are necessary to make optimal use of Supplemental Water, NCSD and RWC will develop the most cost effective design and arrange for the construction of the point of interconnection as promptly as practical.
+NCSD, in consultation with the NMMA TG, intends to make its determination based upon a reasonable interpretation of how best to manage the then existing hydrologic conditions within the NMMA, the availability of Supplemental Water, and the ability to rely on existing points of interconnection and to establish a new point of interconnection with the GSWC Cypress Ridge system (formerly the RWC system).
+If the purveyors determine all points of interconnection to the Cypress Ridge system as promptly as practical.
 This interconnection will be included as a component of the NSWP.